Introduction: The Basics of Auction Property Deposits

-A property auction can be an exciting and potentially lucrative way to purchase real estate.
+Can be an exciting and potentially lucrative way to purchase real estate.
 However, one of the key differences between buying a property at auction and through traditional methods is the requirement for a deposit.
-In this article, we will explore the basics of auction property deposits.

 Another important purpose of auction deposits is to deter non-serious buyers from bidding at an auction.
 By requiring a deposit, auctioneers and sellers can ensure that only serious buyers are participating in the auction, which can help to drive up the price of the property.